publicarray/password-policy-wall-of-shame/user.md

 group: navigation
 ---

 # TL;DR
 * Use a password manager and [generate (30 character) long random passwords](http://passwordsgenerator.net)!
+* Do enable Two-factor authentication where ever possible (but, it is better not to use SMS if an alternate option is available)
 * Do not reuse passwords!
 * Do not use information about yourself as a password (e.g birth date)